satiracode/owasp-junior-appsec/secure_design_en.md

 We walked through the eight principles of secure design:
 1. Principle of least privilege - Systems and its components should have as many rights as they need and no more.
-2. Zero Trust Principle - Don't trust services and users, even if they are inside the corporate network.
+2. Zero Trust Principle - Don't trust services and users, even if they are inside the corporate network, without verification.
 3. Fail Securely - Handle failures in such a way that they do not give away internal system information.
 4. Defence in Depth - Security cannot be built from a single layer.
 5. Auditing and Logging - Auditing, logging of security events, and real-time error tracking.
 6. Secure by Default - Systems should not require additional configuration to be secure.
 7. Open Design - The security of the system should not depend on the secrecy of its implementation.
-8. KISS - Don't overcomplicate the system, that way we will only complicate our lives rather than improve security.
+8. KISS - Don't overcomplicate the system, making it harder to defend.

 Learned strategic principles of sustainability:

 1. Focus on shared critical resources